rykcod/massa/README.md

 Build a massa-node container wich include some automation features

 This image include a script named "**/massa-guard/massa-guard.sh**" to:
+- [AUTOBUY/AUTOSELL]
   - Autobuy 1 roll when your node failed and lost his "Active rolls"
-- Autobuy rolls when your MAS amount greater than 200 MAS and if "Active rolls" dont exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
+  - Autobuy X rolls when your MAS amount greater than 200 MAS and if "Active rolls" dont exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
-- Autosell rolls when "Active rolls" exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
+  - Autosell X rolls when "Active rolls" exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set)
+- [BOOTSTRAPFINDER]
-- Auto refresh massa online bootstrap list and check their TCP port 31244&31245 to valid if nodes is reachable 1 time by day
+  - Auto refresh massa online bootstrap list with connected node
+  - Filter to only add node which have TCP port 31244&31245 reachable
+- [WATCHDOG]
+  - Restart node when hang
-- Restart node when stuck or ram consumption exceed 90%
+  - Restart node when ram consumption exceed 90%
-- Autoget MAS faucet on Discord 1 time by day
-- Logs his actions over /massa_mount/logs/
-- New user?
-For you, Massa-guard will create wallet + nodekey + stacke privkey + create your config.toml with your public IP.
-- You host your node under a dynamical IP? massa-guard will wtach IP change and update your config.toml and push IP updates to massabot.
+  - You host your node under a dynamical IP? massa-guard will watch IP change and update your config.toml and push IP updates to massabot.
-- Expose port 33035 to allow monitoring with https://paranormal-brothers.com/massa/
+  - Push public IP or public IP change to massabot (Need to set discord token in /massa_mount/config/config.ini)
+  - Logs his actions over /massa_mount/logs/ and backup node logs before restart if necessary
+  - Autoget MAS faucet on Discord 1 time by day (Need to set discord token in /massa_mount/config/config.ini)
+- [STARTING]
+  - Massa-guard will create wallet + nodekey + stacke privkey
+  - Massa-create create your config.toml with your public IP.

 ### [RELEASE NOTES] ###
 - 20220603 - Add dynamical public IP feature to check IP change and then refresh config.toml --> restart node to reload config.toml --> push new IP to massabot